-In this section, TNECD must describe how they applied the statutory definition of the term "community anchor institution," identify all eligible CAIs in its jurisdiction, and assess the needs of eligible CAIs, including what types of CAIs it intends to serve and if it proposes service to additional CAIs because it deems they facilitate greater use of broadband service by vulnerable populations.
+In this section, TNECD must describe how they applied the statutory definition of the term "community anchor institution," identify all eligible CAIs in its jurisdiction, and assess the needs of eligible CAIs.
+(This includes the types of CAIs TNECD intends to serve and if it proposes service to additional CAIs because it deems they facilitate greater use of broadband service by vulnerable populations.)

 In the paragraph below, Tennessee has defined how it interprets the definition of a CAI.
-While it is initially unclear how much funding will be left over after fulfilling the obligation to serve all identified unserved and underserved Broadband Serviceable Locations, TNECD remains dedicated to exploring options to connect all eligible CAIs.
+While it is initially unclear how much funding will be left over after fulfilling the obligation to serve all identified unserved and underserved BSLs , TNECD remains dedicated to exploring options to connect all eligible CAIs.

-Based on the statutory definition of "community anchor institution" as defined in 47 USC 1702 (a)(2)(E), TNECD applied the definition of "community anchor institution" to mean a school, library, health clinic, health center, hospital or other medical provider, public safety entity, institution of higher education, public housing organization (including any public housing agency, HUD-assisted housing organization, or Tribal housing organization), or community support organization that facilitates greater use of broadband service by vulnerable populations, including, but not limited to, low- income individuals, unemployed individuals, children, the incarcerated, and aged individuals.
-The State also will allow for those organizations or locations that may not be identified or categorized, that also meet the requirements of, at minimum, a "community support organization".
-These can include, but are not limited to, Faith Based institutions and philanthropic or community service-based organizations (Masons, Kiwanis, etc).
+Based on the statutory definition of "community anchor institution" as defined in 47 USC 1702 (a)(2)(E), TNECD applied the definition of "community anchor institution" to mean a school, library, health clinic, health center, hospital or other medical provider, public safety entity, institution of higher education, public housing organization (including any public housing agency, HUD-assisted housing organization, or Tribal housing organization), or community support organization that facilitates greater use of broadband service by vulnerable populations, including, but not limited to, low-income individuals, unemployed individuals, children, the incarcerated, and aged individuals.
+TNECD, through extensive review, has compiled a comprehensive list of organizations that meet the statutory definition of a Community Anchor Institution.
+The data represented in the attached file (cai.csv) includes labels (present in column A) that are a generalization of the type of facility represented in column D. For example, Convenient Care Clinic is labeled as an Urgent Care Facility, even though it's a clinic, and falls into the much broader type H (column D).
+TNECD did not categorically decline any CAIs from the list, and will allow organizations not currently represented in the list who meet the NTIA definition of a CAI to opt-in during the state challenge process as outlined below: